Supporting the Mandala for

 To join the Trident Fund, please contact Santosha Beber, our Board member in charge of the Trident Fund.
 Santosha will answer your questions and concerns and can set up a face-to-face meeting with you.

 To join the Trident Fund, your donation must be $500 or above.
-If you want to give a one-time, or smaller donation, please visit our Giving page.
+If you want to give a one-time, or smaller donation, visit the Giving page.
 THANK YOU!